Research

 Psychedelic medicine has long been used as part of the ritual and therapeutic alternative to traditional medicine.
 Especially, psilocybin and MDMA have shown promise as a treatment contributing to the psychological recovery in patients with PTSD and resistant depressive disorders.
 However, very few studies have explored the molecular basis behind the therapeutic effects.
 This project particularly aims to understand neuronal and glial mechanisms behind the psychedelic therapeutic effects using functional imaging and cell-based assays.

-Psychedelics and Brain Plasticity
+Psychedelics and Psychiatric Disorders

 Psychedelics are a class of psychoactive substance that produces changes in perception, cognition, and moods.
 Psychedelics are also a target of serotonergic receptors that are known to regulate various physiological functions ranging from mood behaviors to brain plasticity.
-This particular project aims to understand how psychedelics modulate the plastic measures of the brain cells and how this modulation can potentially benefit the disease states and recovery process using mice models that mimic phenotypes of various neuropsychiatric disorders including substance use and co-morbid disorders
+This particular project aims to understand how psychedelics modulate the plastic measures of the brain cells and how this modulation can potentially benefit the disease states and recovery process using mice models that mimic phenotypes of various neuropsychiatric disorders including substance use and co-morbid disorders.

 Previous projects @ Purdue